hubt/kubernetes-faq/README.md

 ## How do CPU and memory requests and limits work?

-Think of `request` as a node scheduling unit and a `limit` as a hard limit.
-Kubernetes will attempt to schedule your pods onto nodes based on the sum of the existing requests on the node plus the new pod request.
-Then setting a limit enforces that cap and makes sure that a pod does not exceed the limit on a node.
+Think of `request` as a node scheduling unit and a `limit` as a hard limit when it is already running.
+Kubernetes will attempt to schedule your pods onto nodes based only on the sum of the existing requests on the node plus the new pod request.
+A request is only used for scheduling which node a pod runs on.
+A limit is monitored after a pod has been scheduled and is running.
+Setting a limit enforces a cap and ensures that a pod does not exceed the limit on a node, killing it does.

 For simplicity you can just set request and limit to be the same, but you won't be able to pack things tightly onto a node for efficiency.
-The converse problem is if you use limits which are much larger than requests, there is a danger that pods use resources all the way up to their limit and overrun the node or other pods on the node.
+The converse problem is when you set limits which are much larger than requests there is a danger that pods use resources all the way up to their limit and overrun the node or starve other pods on the node.
 CPU may not hard-capped depending on the version of Kubernetes/Docker, but memory is.
 Pods exceeding their memory limit will be terminated and rescheduled.

+## Why is my pod pending?

+Pending usually means that a pod cannot be scheduled, because of a resource limitation, most commonly the cluster can't find a node which has the available CPU and memory requests to satisfy the scheduler. `kubectl describe pod <podid>` will show the reason why the pod can't be scheduled.
+Pods can remain in the Pending state indefinitely until the resources are available or until you reduce the number of required replicas.

 ## What monitoring and metrics tools do people use for Kubernetes?